By: Susan Dugdale | Last modified: 08-05-2023

 There are four main types of speeches or types of public speaking.

-To use the power of public speaking well a speaker needs to be proficient in all of them: to understand which speech type to use when, and how to use it for maximum effectiveness.
+To harness their power a speaker needs to be proficient in all of them: to understand which speech type to use when, and how to use it for maximum effectiveness.

 An overview of each speech type, how it's used, writing guidelines and speech examples:

 An informative speech does as its name suggests: informs.
 It provides information about a topic.
 The topic could be a place, a person, an animal, a plant, an object, an event, or a process.

 The informative speech is primarily explanatory and educational.

 Its purpose is not to persuade or influence opinion one way or the other.
 It is to provide sufficient relevant material, (with references to verifiable facts, accounts, studies and/or statistics), for the audience to have learned something.

 What they think, feel, or do about the information after they've learned it, is up to them.